EXCCoin/exccdata/docs/docker.md

 # Docker Support

-The inclusion of a Dockerfile in the dcrdata repository means you can use Docker for dcrdata development or in production.
+The inclusion of a Dockerfile in the exccdata repository means you can use Docker for exccdata development or in production.
 However, official images are not presently published to docker hub.

 When developing you can utilize containers for easily swapping out Go versions